KeyboardGrunt/CyberOTC/README.md

 # CyberOTC
-Personal training documentation for posterity, portfolio, and minimal public value.
+Personal training documentation for posterity, portfolio, and perhaps minimal public value.

+This is a place where I show my work and progress over time as I train to become a stronger cyber security professional.

+In time this repo may even provide value to someone.

 ## Repo layout
 /detections/sigma/windows/<rules>.yml<br>